top of page

 Micheal (Mike) Sadowski (2018-2020)

-Master student- Carleton University
+Master- Carleton University

 Project: Identification of novel candidate gene involved in time of flowering and maturity in soybean (E8)